England beat India to storm into World Cup final

 Eleven overs into the chase India's ragged fielders looked beaten, the ball repeatedly travelling to, or over, the boundary rope.

-Buttler was dropped on 66 at mid-off but by then the contest was over.
+Buttler was dropped on 66 at mid-off by Suryakumar Yadav, with the ball ricocheting off his body and beyond Virat Kohli for four, but by then the contest was over.

 Having opted to chase on a used pitch, Hales and Buttler took on Adelaide's short square boundaries to race along consistently at 10 runs per over.